21 Moral Values for Kids to Build Good Character

 Children need to understand moral concepts from an early age.
-Moral values are fundamental principles.
+Moral values for kids are fundamental principles that shape behaviour and decision-making.
 They act as rules that help a person distinguish between what is good and evil.
-Making ethical decisions in daily life requires an understanding of these principles.
+Making ethical decisions in daily life requires an understanding of these principles, which are best learned through guidance, consistency, empathy, and example.

 What Are Moral Values?